ROCm/HIPIFY/README.md

 # HIPIFY
 HIPIFY is a set of tools to translate CUDA source code into portable [HIP][2]  C++ automatically.

-# rocBLAS
-rocBLAS is the AMD library for Basic Linear Algebra Subprograms (BLAS) on the [ROCm platform][1].
-It is implemented in the [HIP programming language][2] and optimized for AMD GPUs.

 ## Documentation
 Information about HIPIFY and other user topics can be found in the [HIPIFY documentation][3].